 Like with most foods, though, I prefer making my own hummus recipe.
-And while I always enjoy a good classic recipe, sometimes you need to mix things up a bit in the kitchen!
-Enter beet hummus.
+While I always enjoy a good classic recipe, sometimes you need to mix things up a bit in the kitchen!

 Hummus has its roots in Middle Eastern cultures, where it’s served at nearly every meal.
 It’s usually made from chickpeas and tahini, making it a veggie-friendly dip that’s perfect for spreading on bread, eating with veggies or just enjoy on its own.

 The beauty of hummus is because it’s such a basic recipe, it’s simple to jazz things up according to your family’s tastes.

 Beet hummus, however, is not one you often see in supermarket refrigerators, so I’m extra excited to bring you this homemade hummus recipe.

 What is beet hummus made of, and is beet hummus good for you?

 Beets are a terrific source of vitamins and minerals.
 They’re especially high in disease-fighting antioxidants and have anti-inflammatory properties.

 They lend a gorgeous hue to this hummus, too, but more importantly, eating a wide range of fruits and veggies exposes you to a ton of healthy nutrients.
 If you constantly eat the same vegetables, you miss out on what other, oft-overlooked foods (like beets!), have to offer.

 I love this beet hummus recipe because it’s an easy way to add this vegetable into my diet.
 (For this important vegetable that unfortunately has been genetically modified, make sure you get organic beets.)